schtritoff/hyperv-vm-provisioning/README.md

 console then you need to check if your VM has got and IP address - that is requirement for provisioning to work properly.
 You need to reboot VM after adding IP to finish with provisioning.

+If you had download, extracting or image conversion interruptions/failures try to clear cache folder and try again.
+It could be that local cache files are in dirty state.

+If in serial console you get messages 'Kernel panic - not syncing: VFS: Unable to mount root fs' you might have set too small VHD size.
+It is recommended to be at least 40 GB for recent Ubuntu Azure images.

 ## Similar projects and credits
 https://blogs.msdn.microsoft.com/virtual_pc_guy/2015/06/23/building-a-daily-ubuntu-image-for-hyper-v/